Jerrycan: Design

 Jerrycans typically have a rounded rectangular cross section with package handles.
-Most have three handles: a center handle for one person carrying a lightweight can, two handles for a person lifting a full can, or two handles for two people to carry.
-The configuration of the three handles allows two empty jerrycans to be carried in one hand.
+Most have three handles, allowing one person to carry two cans, and to make it easy to move them using a chain of people.

-The cans were originally intended to be used as fuel containers, but uses for the cans have expanded beyond this.
-Today, a can's use is denoted by its colouring, affixed labels and, occasionally, imprinted labelling on the container itself.
+The cans were originally intended to be used as fuel containers, but their usage is now wider.
+This can be indicated by can colour, affixed labels, and occasionally imprinted labelling on the container itself.
 This is to prevent contamination of the can's contents by mixing different fuels or mixing fuel with water.

 The US version of the jerrycan is covered by military specification MIL-C-1283 F and has been produced since the early 1940s by a number of US manufacturers, according to a current manufacturer, Blitz.
 The National Stock Number is 7240-00-222-3088.
 It is considered obsolete by a new A-A-59592 B specification, having been replaced with high-density polyethylene versions.